jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

                         Specify boot menu timeout, in seconds

-    The following example ks-addon.cfg, used with the -a option, sets up an initial IP interface at boot time by defining a |VLAN| on an Ethernet interface and has it use DHCP to request an IP address:
+    The following example ``ks-addon.cfg`` file, used with the -a option, sets up an initial IP interface at boot time by defining a |VLAN| on an Ethernet interface and has it use |DHCP| to request an IP address:

     .. code-block:: none